VoidGeek/Dynamic-Deadline/README.md

 ### **1. Propagating Custom Fields at the Workspace Level**

 - **Assumption**:
-  - Custom fields could be globally attached to a workspace, making them automatically available for all projects.
+  Custom fields could be globally attached to a workspace, making them automatically available for all projects.
 - **Outcome**:
-  - This approach failed, as Asana requires explicit attachment of custom fields to each project.
+  This approach failed, as Asana requires explicit attachment of custom fields to each project.

 ### **2. Dynamic Field Assignment**

 - **Attempt**:
-  - Dynamically assign custom fields during task creation.
+  -Dynamically assign custom fields during task creation.
 - **Outcome**:
-  - This approach proved overly complex and less efficient than pre-attaching fields to projects.
+  -This approach proved overly complex and less efficient than pre-attaching fields to projects.

 ### **3. API Behavior with Default Values**

 - **Assumption**:
-  - Asana's default handling for dropdown fields would automatically apply a `"None"` value.
+  Asana's default handling for dropdown fields would automatically apply a `"None"` value.
 - **Outcome**:
-  - Runtime issues arose, leading to explicit handling of default priority values and consistent custom field settings.
+  Runtime issues arose, leading to explicit handling of default priority values and consistent custom field settings.

 ### **4. Task Filtering Optimization**

 - **Initial Implementation**:
-  - Redundantly fetched and updated all tasks in a section, resulting in performance bottlenecks.
+  Redundantly fetched and updated all tasks in a section, resulting in performance bottlenecks.
 - **Outcome**:
-  - Optimized filtering logic to skip unnecessary updates by pre-checking the priority and processed status of tasks.
+  Optimized filtering logic to skip unnecessary updates by pre-checking the priority and processed status of tasks.

 ### **5. Validation with TypeScript vs Runtime**

 - **Initial Approach**:
-  - Relied solely on TypeScript interfaces for validating priority values.
+  Relied solely on TypeScript interfaces for validating priority values.
 - **Outcome**:
-  - TypeScript validation was insufficient for invalid inputs received via API requests.
+  TypeScript validation was insufficient for invalid inputs received via API requests.
-  - Added explicit validation in the controllers for runtime checks.
+  Added explicit validation in the controllers for runtime checks.

 ---